Meningitis: Mechanism

 The meninges comprise three membranes that, together with the cerebrospinal fluid, enclose and protect the brain and spinal cord (the central nervous system).
 The pia mater is a delicate impermeable membrane that firmly adheres to the surface of the brain, following all the minor contours.
 The arachnoid mater (so named because of its spider-web-like appearance) is a loosely fitting sac on top of the pia mater.
 The subarachnoid space separates the arachnoid and pia mater membranes and is filled with cerebrospinal fluid.
-The outermost membrane, the dura mater, is a thick durable membrane, which is attached to both the arachnoid membrane and the skull.
+The outermost membrane, the dura mater, is a thick, durable membrane that is attached to both the arachnoid membrane and the skull.

 In bacterial meningitis, bacteria reach the meninges by one of two main routes: through the bloodstream (hematogenous spread) or through direct contact between the meninges and either the nasal cavity or the skin.
 In most cases, meningitis follows invasion of the bloodstream by organisms that live on mucosal surfaces such as the nasal cavity.
 This is often in turn preceded by viral infections, which break down the normal barrier provided by the mucosal surfaces.
 Once bacteria have entered the bloodstream, they enter the subarachnoid space in places where the blood–brain barrier is vulnerable – such as the choroid plexus.
 Meningitis occurs in 25% of newborns with bloodstream infections due to group B streptococci; this phenomenon is much less common in adults.
 Direct contamination of the cerebrospinal fluid may arise from indwelling devices, skull fractures, or infections of the nasopharynx or the nasal sinuses that have formed a tract with the subarachnoid space (see above); occasionally, congenital defects of the dura mater can be identified.